ansibleguy/addons_nftables/README.md

 * **Warning:** Not every setting/variable you provide will be checked for validity.
 Bad config might break the role!

+* **Note:** **Every defined variable will be created** as a missing one might break your config!

+  If a DNS-record cannot be resolved or no entry is returned - a fallback value (_IPv4: 0.0.0.0, IPv6: ::/0_) will be set.

 ## Usage

 You can manage the NFTables base-config using the [ansibleguy.infra_nftables](https://github.com/ansibleguy/infra_nftables) role!